GDIT-JAVA/RestaurantPOS/README.md

 **How to install:**
 1. Clone this project
 2. Install PostgreSQL DB
+3. Create tables in PostgreSQL
+4. Add postgresql-42.2.5.jar in project class path
-3. Adjust your DB connection in propject properties
+5. Adjust your DB connection in propject properties